leto/writing/blog_posts/parrot/m0_meeting.md

 A few years back, Parrot had a JIT compiler, from which many lessoned were learned.
 I am sure some people were frustrated when we removed it in 1.7.0 but sometimes, it is best to start from a clean slate with many more lessons learned under your belt.
-Our old JIT only worked on x86 architectures and required maintaining a "JIT version" of every opcode on each architecture supported.
+Our old JIT did support multiple architectures but required maintaining a "JIT version" of every opcode on each architecture supported.
 Clearly, this method was not going to scale or be maintainable.